Ivan Merz: Life

 Ivan Merz was born in Banja Luka, Bosnia, on 16 December 1896.
 Merz entered military service for Austro-Hungarian Army as a young adult, completed it after three months and began studying in Vienna in 1915.
 During the First World War he was drafted into the army and fought on the Italian front.

 After the World War, Merz devoted himself entirely to serving in the Roman Catholic Church and took a vow of chastity.

 In October 1920, Merz went to Paris and studied at the Sorbonne and the Institut Catholique de Paris.
 In 1923 he received his doctorate from the Faculty of Philosophy of the University of Zagreb with a dissertation on the influence of liturgical language in the work of French writers, especially the Renouveau catholique.

 Upon his return to Zagreb, he taught French and German at the Archdiocesan Classical Gymnasium.
 He started the "League of Young Croatian Catholics" and wrote numerous articles, essays and reflections for various magazines.
 Merz became one of the principal promoters of the liturgical renewal in his country.

 He died in 1928; his remains are kept in Zagreb, in the Basilica of the Sacred Heart of Jesus.

 Merz was beatified on June 23, 2003, by Pope John Paul II during a visit to Banja Luka.

 Canonisation process

-Dave Ceasar Dela Cruz was chosen as the vice postulator of the cause for the canonization of Blessed Ivan Merz on 19 March 2008.
+Dave Caesar Dela Cruz was chosen as the vice postulator of the cause for the canonization of Blessed Ivan Merz on 19 March 2008.